forestgrape/coronavirus/covid19.md

 > ##### Virus Infection
 > A *virus infects* an organism by infecting cells of the organism.
 A virus infects a cell by entering it and changing/hijacking the cells metabolism to produce virus progeny - called virions.
 More about viruses and their infections in the chapter [Introduction to Viruses](./coronavirus.md#introduction-to-viruses)

-If a virus infection causes lack of ease, one has a virus disease.
+If a virus infection causes lack of ease, one has a virus disease:

 > ##### Virus Disease
 > A *virus disease* is a [virus infection of an organism](./coronavirus.md#virus-infection) causing adverse effects.

-Adverse effects result either directly through tissue damage caused by viruses but usually to keep the body virus free (to prevent future cell/tissue damage) a strong immune response is induced causing effects/symptoms on its own e.g. fever.
+Adverse effects result either directly through tissue damage caused by viruses or more frequent to keep the body virus free (to prevent future cell/tissue damage) a strong immune response is induced causing effects on its own.

-The virus disease definition is not strict, since adverse effects or tissue damage are often small and in such cases a virus infection is not considered a disease.
+The definition of a virus disease is not strict:
+* Adverse effects or tissue damage are often small and no lack of ease is caused.
+For most viruses very mild infections are not considered diseases.
-Virus infections causing no inconvenience/lack of ease are usually not considered as a diseases.
-The definition isn't uniform for all viruses, for viruses which can be highly pathogenic usually one speaks of a disease if there is an infection diagnosed regardless whether there are symptoms.
+* For viruses which can be highly pathogenic usually one speaks of a disease if there is an infection diagnosed regardless whether there are symptoms or adverse effects.

 > ##### Covid-19
 > *Covid-19* stands for COronaVIrus Disease 2019.
+As of December 2020, all SARS-CoV-2 infections are called Covid-19.

-"Covid-19" is often used synonymously with having SARS-CoV-2 viruses detected by NPS sampling [more in the section diagnosis](#diagnosis).
-However not all persons infected with SARS-CoV-2 have viruses in the nose.
-It is even possible to have severe Covid-19 without having detectable viruses by nose swabs [citation in work].
-People with a sensible immune system may experience symptoms before there is a detectable viral load in the upper respiratory tract.
-On the contrary some people have a detectable viral load in the upper respiratory tract but no symptoms.
+In colloquial language, "Covid-19" is often used synonymously with having SARS-CoV-2 viruses detected in the upper respiratory tract, often tested by nasopharyngeal sampling and PCR testing.
+However the situation is not that simple:
+* Not all persons infected with SARS-CoV-2 have a detectable amount of viruses in the nose since SARS-CoV-2 can infect the lower respiratory tract only.
+Especially people with a sensible immune system may experience symptoms without having a detectable viral load in the upper respiratory tract.
+But it is also possible to have severe Covid-19 without having detectable viruses by nose swabs [citation in work].
+* On the contrary some people have a detectable viral load in the upper respiratory tract but no symptoms.
+The following terms describe the symptom stage of a person.

+More about in the sections [Diagnosis](#diagnosis) and Locations](#infection-locations).

 > ##### Symptomatic
 > A person experiencing/notifying/showing symptoms of a disease is called symptomatic.
 > ##### Asymptomatic